 Dr Hilary Answers Your Questions

 Have you ever wanted to ask a health question, but didn't want to bother your GP?
 Maybe it seemed too unimportant to actually make an appointment for?
-Well now you can direct all your burning health questions to our Medical Advisor, Dr Hilary Jones, in our new blog series - Dr Hilary Answers.
+Well now you can direct all your burning health questions to our partner Medical Advisor, Dr Hilary Jones, in our new blog series - Dr Hilary Answers.

 Take a look below to find out how Dr Hilary got on with our first batch of questions.
 If there's anything you'd like to ask him next time, please leave a comment below!